warrenmwang/python_discord_bot/README.md

 _attachTextFile  -- Command only for GPT interpreter.
 Wrap any long code segments in <CODESTART> <CODEEND> and any commentary in <COMMENTSTART> <COMMENTEND>.
 DO NOT PUT EVERYTHING INTO A SINGLE LINE, use newlines, tabs, normal code formatting. format is `_attachTextFile [commentary] [code]` where each section can span multiple lines.
 ```

-ChatGPT Commands:
+ChatGPT commands:
 ```
-help              -- display this message convo len         -- show current gpt context length reset thread      -- reset gpt context length show thread       -- show the entire current convo context gptsettings       -- show the current gpt settings gptset            -- format is `gptset [setting_name] [new_value]` modify gpt settings curr prompt       -- get the current prompt name change prompt     -- format is `change prompt, [new prompt]`, change prompt to the specified prompt(NOTE: resets entire message thread) show prompts      -- show the available prompts for gpt models            -- list the available gpt models modify prompts    -- modify the prompts for gpt save thread       -- save the current gptX thread to a file show old threads  -- show the old threads that have been saved load thread       -- format is `load thread, [unique id]` load a gptX thread from a file delete thread     -- format is `delete thread, [unique id]` delete a gptX thread from a file current model     -- show the current gpt model swap              -- swap between different models
+help (h)             -- display this message convo len (cl)       -- show current gpt context length reset thread (rt)    -- reset gpt context length show thread (st)     -- show the entire current convo context gptsettings          -- show the current gpt settings gptset               -- format is `gptset [setting_name] [new_value]` modify gpt settings current prompt (cp)  -- get the current prompt name change prompt (chp)  -- format `change prompt, [new prompt name]` list prompts (lp)    -- list the available prompts for gpt list models (lm)     -- list the available gpt models modify prompts       -- modify the prompts for gpt save thread          -- save the current gptX thread to a file show old threads     -- show the old threads that have been saved load thread          -- format `load thread, [unique id]` load a gptX thread from a file delete thread        -- format `delete thread, [unique id]` delete a gptX thread from a file current model (cm)   -- show the current gpt model swap                 -- hotswap btwn models: (['gpt-4-0125-preview', 'gpt-4-vision-preview'])
 ```

 ## Video Demonstration
 [![youtube video demonstration](https://img.youtube.com/vi/KFOIwvz3dY4/0.jpg)](https://www.youtube.com/watch?v=KFOIwvz3dY4)
+> Note video demonstrates usage of stable-diffusion, which is no longer a supported feature.
+A new video demo is on its way.

 ## Quick setup (using pip/conda)
 1. Prerequisites: